I have discovered the secret to creating a magical childhood. No, it’s not Pinterest.

 The wonders of my kids’ childhood extend even beyond Wisconsin, if you can believe it.
 They get to visit another magical world, too—where time is marked by trips for frozen yogurt.
 In this land, there is always someone available to play a game or watch your newly created show.

-The grandmother here will look in your eyes and listen closely to all you want to say.
+Meemie will look in your eyes and listen closely to all you want to say.
 You will feel like the funniest, most clever child to ever grace the earth.
-And the grandparents’ doting is matched by the dog’s.
+Grandpop has never seen a kid he deemed slow, uncoordinated, or not bright.
+His praise is regular; it even includes clapping for every meal that arrives from Meemie’s kitchen.
+What’s more, the grandparents’ doting is matched by the dog’s.

 There are classic children’s books on the shelves and costume jewelry in the toy box.
 Chances are good you’ll get cinnamon rolls for breakfast and brownies for dessert.
 Here, the legal pads, sticky notes, and highlighters are limitless.

 I know not every family has available or doting grandparents.
-It is a deep blessing we take not for granted.
-We are so very rich.
+It is a deep blessing we take not for granted to have available and doting grandparents.
+We know how rich we are.
 For those who share this blessing, though, it is all the wonder you need.
 No more is required for a magical, memorable childhood.

 ©2016, Laura Goetsch and Thinking about Such Things.